-The virtual network provides Azure Database Migration Service with access to the source SQL Server and target Azure SQL Database managed instance.
+The virtual network provides Azure Database Migration Service with access to the source SQL Server and target Azure SQL Managed Instance.

 For more information on how to create a virtual network in Azure portal, see the article Create a virtual network using the Azure portal.

-For additional detail, see the article Network topologies for Azure SQL DB managed instance migrations using the Azure Database Migration Service.
+For additional detail, see the article Network topologies for Azure SQL Managed Instance migrations using the Azure Database Migration Service.